-To remove uncertainty over who is responsible for providing access, the bill includes a provision making it clear that this is the duty of the owners' corporations.
-To reflect the seriousness of the issue, owners' corporations will be subject to a significant penalty for not complying with the new obligation.
-To ensure owners' corporations are not unfairly penalised when residents fail to give access inside individual units for the purposes of a fire safety inspection, they will be given a defence to a prosecution in these circumstances.
-Another new initiative taken through this bill is to provide that a strata managing agent appointed by the owners' corporation cannot transfer the management responsibilities to another agent without the consent of the owners' corporation concerned.
+To reflect the seriousness of the issue, owners corporations will be subject to a significant penalty for not complying with the new obligation.
+To ensure owners corporations are not unfairly penalised when residents fail to give access inside individual units for the purposes of a fire safety inspection, they will be given a defence to a prosecution in these circumstances.

+Another new initiative taken through this Bill is to provide that a strata managing agent appointed by the owners corporation cannot transfer the management responsibilities to another agent without the consent of the owners corporation concerned.
 This will be an equivalent provision to the one already in place dealing with the transfer of caretaker management responsibilities.

-An important amendment in the bill relates to the extent of documentation required to be handed over by the original owner, usually a developer, at the first annual general meeting of the owners' corporation.
-It is essential that the owners' corporation has all the necessary plans, warranties, and other documents to enable it to take over the running of the scheme, and the new provisions adds to the list of material that developers will have to provide.
-To ensure compliance with the new obligations, the associated penalties will be increased tenfold.
+An important amendment in the Bill relates to the extent of documentation required to be handed over by the original owner, usually a developer, at the first annual general meeting of the owners corporation.
+It is essential that the owners corporation has all the necessary plans, warranties and other documents to enable it to take over the running of the scheme and the new provisions adds to the list of material that developers will have to provide.
+To ensure compliance with the new obligations, the associated penalties will be increased ten-fold.

-The bill contains a package of amendments that have arisen from the national competition policy [NCP] review during 2001 and 2002.
-As I have said, some of the recommendations from the NCP report have already been implemented.
-This bill includes the remainder of the recommendations already adopted by the Government.
+The Bill contains a package of amendments that have arisen from the National Competition Policy review during 2001 and 2002.
+As I have already said, some of the recommendations from the NCP Report have already been implemented.
+This Bill includes the remainder of the recommendations already adopted by the Government.
 I will not go into detail as the amendments cover a wide range of quite different issues.
-They have been in the public domain since the NCP report was released and there is no secret about them.
+They have been in the public domain since the NCP Report was released and there is no secret about them.
+I will just give a broad overview of these provisions of the Bill.

-I will just give a broad overview of these provisions of the bill.
-The bill makes it clear that the owners' corporation has the necessary power to add to, alter, or erect new structures on common property or allow others to do so.
+The Bill makes it clear that the owners corporation has the necessary power to add to, alter or erect new structures on common property or allow others to do so.
 This previously uncertain area has often resulted in by-laws being devised to overcome the doubtfulness of the situation.
-The powers of the owners' corporation and the responsibility for ongoing maintenance of common property affected in this aspect of strata life will now be made clear to all concerned.
-The inconsistencies over the period for which the various owners' corporations records have to be retained is removed and a five-year period will apply to all records.
-The bill will make clear that office-bearers cannot simply issue notices to comply with by-laws on residents of a strata scheme without a verification of the action by the owners' corporation or its executive committee at a formal meeting.
+The powers of the owners corporation and the responsibility for ongoing maintenance of common property affected in this aspect of strata life will now be made clear to all concerned.

+The inconsistencies over the period for which the various owners corporation records have to be retained is removed and a 5-year period will apply to all records.

+The Bill will make clear that office-bearers cannot simply issue notices to comply with by-laws on residents of a strata scheme without a verification of the action by the owners corporation or its executive committee at a formal meeting.